Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Methods

-\end{proposition} Given the assumption of convexity in the loss function, we can further observe that in a convex landscape the gradient magnitude tends to be lower, particularly near the optimal points.
-Therefore, in the context of a convex loss function and a well-distilled dataset, the gradient term $\rho \mathop{\mathbb{E}}_{\mathbf{x} \sim D_c} \|\nabla \ell(\mathbf{x})\|$ contribute insignificantly to the overall value of the inequality.
+\end{proposition} Given the assumption of convexity in the loss function, we can further observe that in a convex landscape the gradient magnitude tends to be lower near the optimal points.
+Therefore, in the context of a convex loss function and a well-distilled dataset, the gradient term $\rho \mathop{\mathbb{E}}_{\mathbf{x} \sim D_c} \|\nabla \ell(\mathbf{x})\|$ contribute insignificantly to RHS of Eq. \ref{eq:bound_main}.
 This insignificance is amplified by the presence of the curvature term, $\frac{1}{2} \rho^2 \mathop{\mathbb{E}}_{\mathbf{x} \sim D_c} \lambda_1(\mathbf{x})$, which provides a sufficient descriptor of the loss landscape under our assumptions.
 Hence, it is reasonable to simplify the expression by omitting the gradient term, resulting in a focus on the curvature term, which is more representative of the convexity assumption and the characteristics of a well-distilled dataset.
 The revised expression would then be:

 Dataset distillation methods usually already optimizes for $\ell(\mathbf{x})$, and we can also assume that the $\sigma$ for a well-distilled dataset is small.
 Hence, we can conclude that the upper bound of adversarial loss of distilled datasets is largely affected by the curvature of the loss function in the locality of real data samples.